palkan/logidze/README.md

 ## TODO

+- Add "Responsible user" feature.
-- Exclude columns from log
+- Exclude columns from the log.
-- Enhance `update_all` to support mass-logging
+- Enhance update_all to support mass-logging.
+- Exclude "log_data" from "Select" statement unless it is required.
-- Other DB adapters
+- Other DB adapters.

 ## License